Sarah Torres

 Labor & WagesWomen-Owned Construction Firms Hit 14.7% — SBA Set-Aside Impact

 Women-owned construction firms reach 14.7% of all construction businesses.
-Analysis of SBA set-aside programs, WOSB certification, revenue data, and growth strategies.
+Analysis of SBA set-aside programs, WOSB certification, revenue data, and growth.

 Construction apprenticeship programs grew 28% in two years, reaching 642,000 active apprentices.
-DOL data on completion rates, wages, union vs non-union, and top state programs.
+DOL data on completion rates, wages, union vs non-union, and.

 Discover the average construction engineer salary per month in 2026 using BLS data.
-Includes regional pay charts, experience breakdowns, and how licensure impacts earnings.
+Includes regional pay charts, experience breakdowns, and how licensure.

 Average construction wages reach $38.42/hour in 2026, outpacing inflation for the 4th straight year.
-BLS data on regional wages, trade-specific pay, benefits, and total compensation.
+BLS data on regional wages, trade-specific pay, benefits.

 The US construction industry faces a 501,000 worker shortage in 2026.
-ABC data, BLS JOLTS openings, aging workforce analysis, regional hotspots, and solutions that work.
+ABC data, BLS JOLTS openings, aging workforce analysis, regional hotspots, and solutions.

 Discover accurate construction hourly rates for 2026.
-We analyze BLS data, union contracts, and regional variations to show what laborers, managers, and specialists earn.
+We analyze BLS data, union contracts, and regional variations to show what laborers, managers, and.

 OSHA's top 10 most cited construction standards in 2025, with $201 million in penalties.
 Fall protection leads for the 14th year.
-Fatality data, penalty analysis, and compliance costs.
+Fatality data, penalty.

 Women reach 14.3% of the construction workforce in 2026, a record high.
 BLS data on pay gaps, retention rates, trade breakdown, and programs driving change.